HaydnMeyburgh/go-video-game-api/README.md

 # go-video-game-api
-a Go CRUD api for Video Games with data stored in structs and maps
+a Go CRUD api for Video Games using Structs and Slices to store the data.